-If you know, what caused this assignment (e Identify the title/grade of the supervisor(s) re eported to when performing the grieved duties:

-Identify the title(s)/grade(s) of the subordina ate staff who report to employee performing the grieved duties:
+assigned?
+If you have documentation, please attach. • e.g., sick leave, retirement, vacation, etc.)? reported to when performing the grieved duties: identify the title(s)/grade(s) of the subordina ate staff who report to employee performing the grieved duties:

 Attachments.
 Please attach documents that support the claim of out-of-title work.
-Check all that have been attached:

-☐ Agency/Facility (in-house) job duties ☐ Performance Evaluations ☐ Agency memoranda, emails regarding duties ☐ Other (Describe)
+Check all that have been attached: Agency/Facility (in-house) job duties Agency memoranda, emails regarding duties Performance Evaluations Other (Describe)

 Aggrieved Employee/

 Date Submitted: Authorized Signature:

-· . with the Agency Head or designee with a copy simultaneously filed with the the grievance is PEF-initiated, a copy shall also be simultaneously served of-title work.
+with the Agency Head or designee with a copy simultaneously filed with the the grievance is PEF-initiated, a copy shall also be simultaneously served of-title work.

 A Agency-Level Decision (Step 2)

-The Agency-Level Decision shall be issued r no later than 10 working days following receipt of this grievance.
+The Agency-Level Decision shall be issued to no later than 10 working days following receipt of this grievance.

 Date grievance was received (filing date):

 Date Step 2 Decision was issued:

 OER File Number:

 Agency Head/Designee: